SystemFw/blog/content/staging/paxos-failures.md

 ### Quorums

 Let's add more storage servers.
-Let's say we're tolerating 2 failures, so `f = 2`, and we have 8 storage servers.
+Say we're tolerating 2 failures, so `f = 2`, and we have 8 storage servers.
 How many of those does a writer need to write to before returning success?

 We could try 4 out of 8, so that:
 - if there are `f = 2` explosions before a write, the writer still has